Nutrition

 Protein boosts the metabolic rate

-Finally, the last issue regarding the metabolism that you need to get squared away in your mind is the notion that protein-rich foods spike the metabolic rate.
+Finally, the last issue regarding the metabolism you need to get squared away is the notion that protein-rich foods spike the metabolic rate.
 This idea is entirely accurate!
-If you want to burn more calories over the day, take in more protein.
-While you will not net a negative calorie balance from these foods as we just outlined above, the body does burn off more calories digesting these foods than it does digest fat or carbs so for that reason, a higher protein diet can certainly aid the weight loss process.
+If you want to burn more calories daily, take in more protein.
+While you will not net a negative calorie balance from these foods as we just outlined above, the body does burn off more calories digesting these foods than it does digest fat or carbs, so for that reason, a higher protein diet can undoubtedly aid the weight loss process.

 So, there are some crucial facts that you must know about the metabolic rate.
-If you can get these facts straight in your mind, you will be able to tell facts from fiction when seeing success from your weight loss diet plan.
+If you can get these facts straight in your mind, you can tell facts from fiction when seeing success in your weight loss diet plan.

 Finally

-One of the biggest problems I see today is issues with poorly functioning metabolisms due to years of very low-calorie dieting and the wrong types of nutrients coming in regularly.
-By changing the diets around many clients, I have worked with, we have been able to bring up their rate of fat loss and get them to see the results they desire.
-I strongly feel that learning how to manage your metabolism and maximise it to your potential will be the most critical to achieving lasting weight loss success.
+One of the biggest problems I see today is poorly functioning metabolisms due to years of very low-calorie dieting and the wrong types of nutrients coming in regularly.
+By changing the diets of many clients I have worked with, we have been able to increase their rate of fat loss and get them to see the results they desire.
+Managing your metabolism and maximising it to your potential will be critical to achieving lasting weight loss success.

 Page Reference